-As of March 31, 2019, the Company had two active stock plans: the 2007 Stock Incentive Plan, as amended (the "2007 Plan") and the Amended and Restated 2007 Director Stock Plan (the "2007 Director Plan").
-Both the 2007 Plan and the 2007 Director Plan were approved by the Company's stockholders on July 29, 2016.
+As of March 31, 2020, the Company had two active stock plans: the 2007 Stock Incentive Plan, as amended (the "2007 Plan") and the Amended and Restated 2007 Director Stock Plan (the "2007 Director Plan").
+On August 1, 2019, the Company's stockholders approved amendments to the 2007 Plan and the 2007 Director Plan.
+The amendment to the 2007 Plan increased the total number of shares of common stock authorized for issuance under the 2007 Plan from 3,400,000 shares to 4,600,000 shares.
+The amendment to the 2007 Director Plan increased the total number of shares of common stock authorized for issuance under the 2007 Director Plan from 230,000 shares to 280,000 shares.

-The 2007 Plan provides for the grant of incentive stock options intended to qualify under Section 422 of the Internal Revenue Code of 1986, as amended, nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards.
-In the case of options, the exercise price shall be equal to at least the fair market value of the common stock, as determined by (or in a manner approved by) the Board of Directors, on the date of grant.
+The 2007 Plan provides for the grant of incentive stock options intended to qualify under Section 422 of the IRC of 1986, as amended, nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards.
+In the case of options, the exercise price is no less than the fair market value of the common stock, as determined by (or in a manner approved by) the Board of Directors, on the date of grant.
 The contractual life of options is generally 10 years.
 Options generally vest over a 3-5 year period while restricted stock generally vests over a 3 year period.

-As of March 31, 2019, the 2007 Director Plan provided for the grant of nonstatutory stock options and stock awards to members of the Board of Directors who are not also employees of the Company (outside directors).
+The 2007 Director Plan provides for the grant of nonstatutory stock options and stock awards to members of the Board of Directors who are not also employees of the Company ("outside directors").
 Under the terms of the 2007 Director Plan, each outside director is granted an option to purchase shares of common stock with an aggregate grant date value equal to \$40,000 upon his or her initial election to the Board with an exercise price equal to the fair market value of the Company's common stock on the date of the grant.
 These options vest in equal annual installments over a two-year period.
-In addition, each outside director is granted an award of shares of common stock with an aggregate grant date value equal to \$40,000 3 business days following the last day of each fiscal year, subject to proration for any partial fiscal year of service.
+In addition, each outside director is granted an award of shares of common stock with an aggregate grant date value equal to \$40,000 as of the closing price three business days following the last day of each fiscal year, subject to proration for any partial fiscal year of service.

-As of March 31, 2019, the 2007 Plan had 367,507 shares and the 2007 Director Plan had 77,587 shares available for future issuance.
+As of March 31, 2020, the 2007 Plan had 1,249,930 shares available for future issuance and the 2007 Director Plan had 108,474 shares available for future issuance.